Have some yummy fun graphing candy

 - Tape

-- Excited toddlers
+- Excited post-Halloween kids

 I decided to make this a large scale activities and taped out a graph on our family room floor.
 I used blue painter’s tape – which worked great.